 ACA Pension Life states in class actions those who have transferred their retirement funds into highly questionable pension liberation schemes, like Ark, Evergreen, and Capita Oak, amongst many others.

 Ms. Brooks says: “The 800-plus members transferred into 13 different schemes that sunk their pension pots in high-risk ventures in order to ‘liberate’ their funds in a supposedly tax-free way.”

 “Cumulatively, these people, many of whom were already financially strapped which is why they were able to be conned into liberating their pensions in the first place, have potentially lost retirement funds worth a staggering £2bn.”

 “Not only are they uncertain whether their hard-earned life savings will ever be even partially recovered, they are now also facing ruinous debts and crippling tax bills.”

 “The slick, professional fraudsters assured them they could access their pensions tax-free due to a legal loophole.
-However, this was not the case – and HMRC are in the process of issuing tax demands of 55 per cent.”
+However, this was not the case – and HMRC is in the process of issuing tax demands of 55 percent.”